New Moms

-This knowledge transfer is reflected so well in the food prepared and the traditions that a new mother follows in Indian families.
+This knowledge transfer is reflected so well in the food prepared, food to increase breast milk supply, and the traditions that a new mother follows in Indian families.
 There are so many things we can pick from these traditional practices that can help a new mom learn how to increase breast milk naturally at home in India, given our food habits and climate.
-This article will focus on how to increase breast milk naturally at home in India, as every country has its food habits, and climatic conditions, and generic or global tips might not help you!
+This article will focus on how to increase breast milk naturally at home in India, as every country has its food habits and climatic conditions, and generic or global tips might not help you!

 What Affects Breast Milk Supply

-Before we get to the topic of how to increase breastmilk supply, let us briefly try to understand what affects the breastmilk supply and why you might need to add or cut down to the diet or your daily habits to improve your breastmilk supply.
-Here are the top 6 reasons one might experience low breastmilk supply (1)–
+Before we get to how to increase breastmilk supply, let us briefly try to understand what affects the breastmilk supply and why you might need to add or cut down to the diet or your daily habits to improve your breastmilk supply.
+Here are the top 6 reasons one might experience low breastmilk supply–

 3. Birth Control Pills – Sometimes, even if you do not have a hormonal imbalance, being on a birth control pill can interfere with your hormonal levels.
 Most lactating mothers who are sexually active go on a birth control pill and thus experience low milk supply issues.